 You will need to keep stirring this on med-low heat for about 45 minutes.
 Stir slow, but keep at it.
 You should see it start to change color after about 25 minutes..
 It takes that long to start to develop, but when it starts it will happen quicker and that's why you have to watch.
 Roux will go south quick.

 It will be finished when it's the color of a good milk chocolate.
 More brown than black.
 Don't let it go black.
 Red is ok but it won't be as strong.

 Now all you've got to do prep your meats.
 I've put chicken and sausge in here because I like chicken and sausage, but gumbo can have just about anything you want in there.
-Traditional items include: chicken, sausage, lump crab meat, oysters, crawfish tails, squirrel, gator, any kind of seafood almost, and shrimp.
+Traditional items include: chicken, sausage, lump crab meat, oysters, crawfish tails, and shrimp.
 If you want to use a combination that's wonderful!
 It's sure to please..
-But be careful with shrimp.
-I don't really like when shrimp sits in a gumbo, but you may feel differently.
-For my bowl I like to sautee shrimp just shy of pink on the side and then add them to a hot bowl of gumbo about 5 minutes before I eat so they get all the way done but not so done they're gritty and mealy.
+But be careful with shrimp and add them about 5 minutes before serving or they'll get too done.

 Gumbo is really about patience.
 It takes time to master it and it takes time to put the right amount of love to it.
 Go by what you taste!